stormid/components/packages/scroll-points/README.md

 # Scroll points

-Trigger className changes and callbacks when an element scrolls into view using IntersectionObservers.
+Trigger className changes and callbacks based on element intersecting the viewport using IntersectionObservers.

 ---